 While we believe we have a robust and efficient system of internal and disclosure controls and procedures, our management, including our Chief Executive Officer and Chief Financial Officer, recognize that it is impossible for our disclosure controls and procedures or our internal controls to prevent all errors and all fraud.
 A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within our company have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of a simple error or mistake.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the control.
 The design of any system of controls also is based in part upon certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Over time, controls may become inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
 Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
-Because of the inherent limitations, or that the degree of compliance with the policies or procedures may deteriorate.
-Because of the inherent limitations, or that the degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.